MayaFlux/MayaFlux/docs/Getting_Started.md

 MayaFlux represents a fundamental shift from analog-inspired audio software toward truly digital paradigms.
 Instead of simulating vintage hardware, we embrace the computational possibilities that only exist in the digital realm - recursive processing, multi dimensional data handling, generating on the fly grammars and pipelines, data-driven control, cross-modal interaction, and algorithmic composition techniques that treat code as creative material.

-Welcome to the shape of things to come
+Explore the shape of things to come!